ZachHembree/RichHudFramework.Client/articles/Custom-Fonts.md

 ```

 > [!WARNING]
-> Always ensure that you ahdere to the license terms of any font you use.
+> Always ensure that you adhere to the license terms of any font you use.